cade-vs/perl-net-waiter/README.md

 ## break\_main\_loop()

 Breaks main server loop.
-Calling break\_main\_loop() is possible from any handler function (see HANDLER FUNCTIONS below) but it will not break the main loop immediately.
+Calling break\_main\_loop() is possible from parent server process handler functions (see HANDLER FUNCTIONS below) but it will not break the main loop immediately.
 It will just rise flag which will stop when control is returned to the next server loop.

 ## ssl\_in\_use()